tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 The advanced search feature allows you to create a more complex search using field codes, proximity operators or Boolean operators.

-For this part of the tutorial let's change our research topic to how does climate change affect coffe production.
+For this part of the tutorial let's change our research topic to how does climate change affect coffee production.

 Type in the search bar **coffee** and then click on 'Advanced document search' as you can see below: